shresthadipak/YOLOv4-object-detection/README.md

 Overall, YOLOv4 architecture is more efficient and accurate than YOLOv3.

-[Download file](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights) and save it into YOLOv4_model folder.
+[Download file yolov4 model](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights) and save it into YOLOv4_model folder.

 # Detection Demo of YOLOv4 Model